unboagable/software-engineering-roadmap/Computer Science Review/Notes/Data Structures/Hash Tables/Hash Tables.md

 ## Notes

-* Alternative to array to implement stack and queue
+* alternative to array to implement stack and queue
-* Allows any length
+* allows any length
 * can be made more efficient with better fit hash function